-These policies provide coverage for common property preservation risks.
+These policies cover the common risks of property preservation services.

-This policy covers third-party injuries and damage caused by company vehicles, as well as vandalism or theft of a vehicle owned by your property preservation business.
+This insurance covers bodily injuries and property damage caused by company vehicles, as well as vandalism or theft of a vehicle owned by your property preservation business.

-This policy helps pay for repair or replacement of a property preservation contractor’s equipment and tools if they are lost, stolen, or damaged.
+This insurance policy helps pay for repair or replacement of a property preservation contractor’s equipment and tools.
+It's a type of inland marine insurance.